vmallela0/README.md/README.md

 I'm a recent computer science graduate from georgia tech, specializing in artificial intelligence and computer graphics.

-Incoming @ TikTok 2025 on the data platform team
+I work as a software engineer on the Data Platform Team @TikTok.

 Previously, I've spent time researching @ Stanford EE, MIT CSAIL, Harvard VCG and CMU HCII